flip-flop-foundry/talos-kms-sever/README.md

 * Check the output of `systemctl status talos-kms-server`
 * Read the complete logs using `journalctl -u talos-kms-server`
 * Follow the logs using `journalctl -u talos-kms-server -f`
+* Noe that you can change the log level in the config file to get more or less verbose logging

+### Backup

+Make sure to backup the `nodeDbFile` specified in the config file, as it contains all the encrypted lvm keys needed to unlock your talos nodes disks.

+**If KMS is the only LVM key you have set up, losing this file means losing access to your disks.**

 ### Setup ACME Certs for TLS

-If you want to use ACME/LetsEncrypt to get a trusted TLS certificate, you can use [acme.sh](https://github.com/acmesh-official/acme.sh) to obtain and renew the certificate.
+If you want to use ACME/LetsEncrypt to get a trusted TLS certificate for your KMS server, you can use [acme.sh](https://github.com/acmesh-official/acme.sh) to obtain and renew the certificate.
 Using the DNS challenge is recommended, as the KMS server **SHOULD NEVER** be exposed to the internet.

 The deb file comes with a script to reload the KMS server when the certificate is renewed, located at `/opt/talos-kms-server/lib/acmeReload.sh`.
-If you keep the default settings in the config file you dont need to edit it.
+If you keep the default settings in the config file you don't need to edit it.
 But if you do edit it make sure to move it to another location, or it will be overwritten during upgrades, and update the --reloadcmd in the acme.sh command below.

 Example using Cloudflare DNS challenge: